R5F2136CFKFP uC

 The part number breaks down as:

 The fact that it has no Data Flash memory strikes me as strange.
 Are the maps stored as constants in the code?
+I also wonder how values like total operating time are stored in a non-volatile memory?
+As far as I can determine, there is no memory external to the uC (non-volatile or otherwise).

 Credit: Renesas Electronics Corporation